 The originations of the Gombey, like so many Bermudian traditions, are lost in the shrouds of undocumented history.

 Historic references to the Gombeys date back to at least the 18th Century.
-For example, the Bermuda Legislature banned Gombey dancing in 1761 as a reaction to a slave conspiracy to revolt.
+For example, the Bermuda Legislature banned Gombey dancing in 1761 as a reaction to a conspiracy to revolt.

 Post abolition Bermuda saw an increase in immigration of black people from the Caribbean, particularly in the late 19th and early 20th Centuries, and they would surely have brought similar traditions that would have influenced the Gombeys.